lucaswerkmeister/pygments-server/README.md

 ## Systemd service deployment

-The script [`systemd.deploy.sh`](systemd.deploy.sh) will create a systemd service file and a socket file and will enable the socket.
-Initially it will install the depends.
-The service uses `gunicorn`, so if it is available the existing installation will be used, otherwise you will be asked to install it.
-I will recommend to use an OS package for `gunicorn` if it is available - i.e. `apt install gunicorn`.
-Finally the script will create `/usr/local/bin/pygmentize` as a copy of the file [`systemd.pygmentize`](systemd.pygmentize).
+The script [`systemd.deploy.sh`](systemd.deploy.sh) will create a systemd service file and a socket file for you - for more details read the [systemd.units/README.md](systemd.units/README.md) file.

-The service will be created for the current user who possess the repository.
-All environment variables will detected automatically, however you can override them via the `pygmentize.env` file.
-For example if you want to change the number of the workers to `2` set `GUNICORN_WORKERS=2`.
-For the rest parameters available see the beginning of the `systemd.deploy.sh` file.

-Note the files in the directory [`systemd.units/`](systemd.units/) are just templates and the actual values will be assigned via the deployment script.
-So if you want to change something add the necessary parameters to the `pygmentize.env` file and rerun `systemd.deploy.sh`.

 ## License